disha100/disha100/new_pro/snake.md

 * on consuming food  snake-length must increase.

-## to make animation use setInterval function in javascript.
+## to make animation use setInterval function in javascript .